furiosa-ai/torch-fx-rs/docs/PROPOSALS.md

 - Borrowing buffer/parameter bytes: `get_*_view` and `extract_*_view`
 - Lifetime constraints: the view is tied to the GIL token and should not be stored beyond its scope
 - Read-only semantics: do not mutate the underlying tensor while viewing
+Status: In progress
+- TODO: Update README with examples and safety notes.

 ## 4) Optional typed views

 Consider augmenting `TensorView` to carry element size/dtype and logical extents.
 For strided views, expose both storage range and logical shape/stride (possibly via `TensorMeta`) to let consumers reason about layout without copying.
+Status: Planned

 ## 5) Iterator-based collection APIs